Learn what’s happening in week 7 of pregnancy and find out how your baby is developing.

 Your Baby at 7 Week of Pregnancy

-Baby is growing and developing rapidly in the seventh week and is about the size of a blueberry.
+The baby is growing and developing rapidly in the seventh week and is about the size of a blueberry.

-Now baby is approximately an inch (2.54 centimeters) long by the end of week seven and weighs less than an aspirin.
+Now the baby is approximately an inch (2.54 centimeters) long by the end of week seven and weighs less than an aspirin.
 The facial features are beginning to come into focus, and the mouth, tongue, and eyes are forming.

 At this point, your baby is developing its own blood type.
 The intestines and appendix are now fully formed, while the bones, muscles, and all essential organs continue to grow.
 Your baby’s tiny toes and fingers can already be seen in an ultrasound.